zkpip/zkpip/docs/zkpip-roadmap-v1.md

 # ZKPIP Roadmap — MVS v1.0

-> **Executive Summary:** ZKPIP MVS v1.0 delivers a stable foundation for ZK proof-bundle validation with four baseline adapters, a CLI toolchain, and the first Light Seal (single and batch) — providing an OSS-ready and grant-ready product for Ethereum developers.
+> **Executive Summary:** ZKPIP MVS v1.0 delivers a stable foundation for ZK proof-set validation with four baseline adapters, a CLI toolchain, and the first Light Seal (single and batch) — providing an OSS-ready and grant-ready product for Ethereum developers.

 **Date:** 2025-08-16
 **Status:** Updated planning for MVS v1.0 release